Embrace our economy’s new natural resource!Published: Tuesday, 19 April 2016 by Gerard Brinkman, CEO, OnMarc

 2. Start thinking from the business model “human being”

 It is necessary to think small, contrary to what big data may suggest.
 Start thinking from one individual customer instead of from the large system and its possibilities.
 Turn around your business model, ask questions from your customer’s business model and discover there are holes in your infrastructure, proposition and customer experience.
 Holes for which you may find a solution with data.

 3. Recruit and broaden and deepen talent

 Big data is all about clever analysis tools and possibilities to measure everything.
 But it is even more about getting the right people to do the job.
 There is more to data analysis than bits and bytes.
-It is not technology, it is your organisation.
+It is not technology, it is your organization.
 There are barely enough data specialists so invest in smart people with good social skills.
-People who know how to make connections in your organisation and understand the meaning of patterns and how to translate them into business objectives.
+People who know how to make connections in your organization and understand the meaning of patterns and how to translate them into business objectives.